swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

   var hashValue: Int { get }

   /// Hash the essential components of this value into the hash function
-  /// represented by `hasher`, by appending them to it.
+  /// represented by `hasher`, by feeding them into it using its `combine`
+  /// methods.
   ///
   /// Essential components are precisely those that are compared in the type's
   /// implementation of `Equatable`.